kordejong/ruminations/documentation/repository.md

 fork the project first.
 You can then make changes within a branch of the copy of the original repository.
 Once finished, you can submit a pull request to the original repository, based on your branch.

-This process also works for your own repository, to which you do have write permissions.
+This process also works for your own repository, to which you actually do have write permissions.
 To keep things simple, and to understand what people contributing to your repository have to go through, you can use this way of contributing to a repository in all cases.

 Example workflow in case of GitHub: